matthew-piziak/dna-ddr/INSTALL.md

 ## Alternatives

-A Dockerfile is also available.
+A Dockerfile is also available if you prefer.